00destruct0/IPInfoLite/README.md

 ## What’s New in v1.3.0
-- **Added support for country flags** — Including both emoji and Unicode representations of country flage, to enhance readability in reports and visual outputs.
+- **Added support for country flags** — Including both emoji and Unicode representations of country flags, to enhance readability in reports and visual outputs.
 - **Improved Resilience** — In response to the recent Google Cloud incident improved resilience has been introduced for network and API issues.
 - **Performance** - General performance enhancements for Get-IPInfoLiteBatchParallel